-InterVarsity style Bible Studies are safe and accessible places to explore what it means to become a follower of Jesus.
+InterVarsity style Bible studies are safe and accessible places to explore what it means to become a follower of Jesus.
 Every year we see thousands of students decide to make a faith commitment through participation in a small group Bible study.
-We have developed lots of resources to help you learn how.
+We've developed lots of resources to help you learn how.

 Making Calls to Faith in Your Small Group

 Resources For Leading Calls to Faith

 How to Prepare